gefercan2/3d-Blender/README.md

 Developer Mode: Ensure your Quest is in "Developer Mode" (via the Meta Horizon mobile app) on Day 1, or you won't be able to test your app.

 ### WHY
 To understand the "why" behind the "how," it helps to think of this process like building a smart house: you need the foundation (Unity), the furniture (Blender), and the electricity/plumbing (Interaction Logic).

-Here is the logic behind each phase of your learning journey: